Public schools in New Hampshire serving grades K-12.

 GrantSource will begin accepting applications Friday, March 2, 2020.
 The application deadline is Monday, April 20, 2020, 5:00 pm Eastern time.

-Award decisions will be announced in late May 2019.
+Award decisions will be announced in early June 2020.
 Grants will be made through the school’s administrative unit (SAU).

 Publicize your grant.